pirafrank/fpiracom/_posts/2024-08-11-git-encountered-old-style-warning-and-how-to-fix-i.md

 ---
-title: "‘git encountered old-style’ warning and how to fix it"
+title: "How to fix ‘git encountered old-style’ warning"
-subtitle: "some subtitle"
+subtitle: "A quick fix for this warning in git CLI"
-description: "some desc"
+description: "A quick fix for 'old-style' warning in git"
 category: [ "How-tos" ]
 tags: [ "git" ]
 seoimage: ""